ant-design/ant-design/components/menu/index.en-US.md

 ### Menu.Divider

-divider line in between menu items, only used in vertical popup Menu or Dropdown Menu.
+Divider line in between menu items, only used in vertical popup Menu or Dropdown Menu.